Rise to Success: Career Highlights of Rich Hill (pitcher)

 July 10, 2002: Signed with the Chicago Cubs

-On July 10, 2002, Hill was selected in the fourth round of the Major League Baseball draft by the Chicago Cubs and signed, receiving a $302,000 signing bonus.
+On July 10, 2002, Rich Hill was selected in the fourth round of the Major League Baseball draft by the Chicago Cubs and signed, receiving a $302,000 signing bonus.

 2002: Junior Season at Michigan

-In 2002, during his junior season at Michigan, Hill had a 3–7 record with a 3.55 ERA in 15 games.
+In 2002 during his junior season at Michigan, Rich Hill had a 3–7 record with a 3.55 ERA in 15 games, including eight complete games and two shutouts, and struck out 104 while walking only 38.

-2004: Promoted to the Daytona Cubs
+2004: Promoted to Daytona Cubs

-In 2004, Hill was promoted to the Daytona Cubs of the Florida State League, where he had a 7–6 record with a 4.03 ERA in 28 games.
+In 2004, Rich Hill was promoted to the Daytona Cubs of the Florida State League.
+He was 7–6 with a 4.03 ERA in 28 games, 19 starts, with 136 strikeouts.

 June 15, 2005: Major League Debut